5. E-textiles¶

 }

-d.
-Sew in snap switch leads (lights up dandelion core), test
+3d.
+Sew in snap on/off switch and leads (lights up dandelion core), test.

-e.
-Sew in pressure sensor and leads (lights up inner and outer ring of dandelion seeds), test
+3f.
+Sew in pressure sensor and leads (lights up inner and outer ring of dandelion seeds), test.

 7. Reflect and learn¶

 a.
-My green lights were very faint.
+Once all hooked up, my green lights were very faint.
 I will try a lower resistor (currently using 220)

 b.
-Toothy thread knots nicely, but gets tangled.
-It worked well to run wax along the thread.
+Toothy/grippy thread knots nicely, but gets tangled.
+It worked well to run wax along the thread before sewing.

 c.
 Not all conductive threads look the same.
-Choose one that's less visible (unless seeing the traces is part of the design).
+Next time, I would choose one that's less visible (unless seeing the traces is part of the design).
 Electro-Fashion conductive thread - 45m is less visible and sews well (less toothy and tangley).
 It's available from Opencircuit